-MICHAEL TILSON THOMAS is Music Director of the San Francisco Symphony, Founder and Artistic Director of the New World Symphony and Principal Guest Conductor of the London Symphony Orchestra.
+MICHAEL TILSON THOMAS is Music Director of the San Francisco Symphony, Founder and Artistic Director of the New World Symphony, and Principal Guest Conductor of the London Symphony Orchestra.
 Born in Los Angeles, he is the third generation of his family to follow an artistic career.
 His grandparents, Boris and Bessie Thomashefsky, were founding members of the Yiddish Theater in America.
-His father, Ted Thomas, was a producer in the Mercury Theater Company in New York before moving to Los Angeles where he worked in films and television.
-His mother, Roberta Thomas, was a teacher and the head of research for Columbia Pictures.
+His father, Ted Thomas, was a producer in the Mercury Theater Company in New York before moving to Los Angeles, where he worked in films and television.
+His mother, Roberta Thomas, was the head of research for Columbia Pictures.

-Mr. Tilson Thomas began his formal studies at the University of Southern California where he studied piano with John Crown and conducting and composition with Ingolf Dahl.
-At age nineteen he was named Music Director of the Young Musicians Foundation Debut Orchestra.
-He worked with Stravinsky, Boulez, Stockhausen and Copland on premieres of their compositions at Los Angeles’ Monday Evening Concerts.
+Tilson Thomas began his formal studies at the University of Southern California, where he studied piano with John Crown and conducting and composition with Ingolf Dahl.
+At age 19 he was named Music Director of the Young Musicians Foundation Debut Orchestra.
+He worked with Stravinsky, Boulez, Stockhausen, and Copland on premieres of their compositions at Los Angeles’ Monday Evening Concerts.
 During this same period he was the pianist and conductor for Gregor Piatigorsky and Jascha Heifetz.

 In February 1988 he inaugurated the New World Symphony, an orchestral academy for graduates of prestigious music programs.
-New World Symphony graduates have gone on to major positions in orchestras worldwide.
-In 2011 they opened a new campus designed by Frank Gehry.
+In addition to their regular season in Miami Beach, they have toured internationally.
+In 2010 they moved into their new campus designed by Frank Gehry.

-His eighteen-year tenure as Music Director of the San Francisco Symphony has been broadly covered by the international press with feature stories in Time, Newsweek, The Wall Street Journal, The New York Times, Los Angeles Times, The Times of London and The Frankfurter Allgemeine Zeitung among many others.
-With the San Francisco Symphony he has made numerous tours of Europe, United States and the Far East.
+His 20-year tenure as Music Director of the San Francisco Symphony has been broadly covered by the international press.
+With the San Francisco Symphony he has presented many major festivals including ones devoted to the music of Mahler, Stravinsky, Wagner, and American Mavericks.
+With the San Francisco Symphony he has made numerous tours of Europe, the United States, and the Far East.

-Mr. Tilson Thomas is a Chevalier dans l’ordre des Arts et des Lettres of France, was Musical America’s Musician of the Year and Conductor of the Year, Gramophone Magazine's Artist of the Year and has been profiled on CBS’s 60 Minutes and ABC’s Nightline.
-He has won thirteen Grammy Awards for his recordings.
+Michael Tilson Thomas is a Chevalier dans l’ordre des Arts et des Lettres of France, was Musical America’s Musician of the Year and Conductor of the Year, and Gramophone’s Artist of the Year, and he has been profiled on CBS’s 60 Minutes and ABC’s Nightline.
+He has won eleven Grammys for his recordings.
 In 2008 he received the Peabody Award for his radio series for SFS Media, The MTT Files.
-In 2010, President Obama awarded him with the National Medal of Arts, the highest award given to artists by the United States Government.
+In 2010, he was awarded the National Medal of Arts.